 -- Nils Middelboe was one of the first Danish players to play overseas.
 He was Chelsea's first ever foreign player.
 Unlike Sophus Nielsen, he played as defensive midfielder.

--- The last two spots were between Harald Nielsen, John Hansen and Jon Dahl Tomasson.
+-- The last spot was between Harald Nielsen and Jon Dahl Tomasson.
 Tomasson was mainly a backup with AC Milan, but being with AC Milan made him famous.
 He was perhaps underrated at his prime.
-While he was very successful, both Nielsen and Hansen were top scorers in Italy.
-John Hansen was probably one of the top players in Serie A during the 1950's.
+While he was very successful in Italy, both Nielsen was a top scorer in Italy.
+So I took Harald Nielsen and John Hansen.
+Tomasson is no going to get ahead of